Michele Knotz

 Michele Knotz is an American voice actress who works for New York City-based studios, including TAJ Productions, Headline Sound, and Central Park Media.

 Career

 Born in New Jersey, Knotz attended Marywood University in Scranton, Pennsylvania.

 In 2003, she won the Anime Idol voice acting contest held at the now-defunct Big Apple Anime Fest convention in New York City.
 She debuted in the role of Hajime Yagi in The World of Narue.
-Since 2006, she has been the voices of Misty, May, Nurse Joy and Team Rocket's Jessie in Pokémon.
+In 2006, she was cast as the voices of Misty, May, Nurse Joy and Team Rocket's Jessie in the Pokémon anime series, until 2025.